 After you have the sheet and comforter combo set up on the bed, you’ll want to add a quilt or other bed covers.

-I LOVE the look of a white quilt – it feels very serene and hotel spa to me.
-Plus, if you want to change out pillows and throw blankets, it matches everything.
+A white quilt is always a good choice – it feels very serene and hotel spa to me.
+Plus, if you want to change out plush pillows and throw blankets, it matches everything.

 When adding this layer, simply place your quilt or bed covering neatly over the sheet encased duvet.
-You can either fold it back to just below the fold of the sheets/duvet, or you can fold it down to the bottom 1/3rd of your bed.
+You can either fold it back to just below the fold of the sheets/duvet, or you can fold it down to 1/3rd from the foot of the bed.
 This is totally a personal preference based upon the look you are going for.

 5. Adding Finishing Touches to Your Bed

 If you’ve followed the steps above, you are in for the most comfortable sleep tonight!
 (Or nap, if you don’t want to wait to check out your amazing work).
-Just place your bed pillow at the top of the bed, and you’ve got everything you really need for a good night’s sleep in a super cozy bed.
+Just place your bed pillows (shopping at Marshall’s or TJ Max is the cheapest way to find good pillows) at the top of the bed, and you’ve got everything you really need for a good night’s sleep in a super cozy bed.

 Next, you want to add extras to your bed, you can get as creative or keep it as simple as you’d like.
-You can add decorative pillows or throws to your heart’s content.
+You can add decorative accent pillows or throws in different materials to your heart’s content.
 Or just leave the bed as is with the steps you’ve created above.

 You Deserve a Good Night’s Sleep in a Comfortable Bed!

-You do a lot every day, and a good night’s sleep is such an essential part of recharging for tomorrow.
-Having a super cozy, comfortable bed to sink into at night is the perfect way to end your day!
+You do a lot every day, and a good night’s sleep is a great way to recharge for tomorrow.
+Having a super cozy, comfortable bed to sink into at night is perfect for the end of a long day.